Cleveland Cavaliers Vs. New York Knicks: Preview And Predictions

 Predictions

-James will put 28 points and 10 assists along with seven rebounds though he also turn the ball over four times: James is averaging 25.3 points, 10.3 rebounds and 6.1 rebounds while shooting 63.6 percent from the floor against the Knicks this season.
+James will put 28 points and 10 assists along with seven rebounds though he also turn the ball over four times: James is averaging 25.3 points, 10.3 rebounds, and 6.1 rebounds while shooting 63.6 percent from the floor against the Knicks this season.
 He is turning the ball over a career-worst 12.5 percent of the time he has the ball in his hands.

 Thompson will post a double-double: Thompson has three a season-high three straight double-doubles and is shooting 63.1 percent from the field.
 He should continue his offensive uptick with Love out.